(information is from the Wikipedia entry of computerchemist, retrieved 14/Dec/2022)

 In January 2020, That Which Prevails was released, followed shortly afterwards by three retrospective album compilations Origins I-III which were compiled from surviving tapes from Pearson’s output between 1980 and 2003.

 Pearson’s first motion picture soundtrack for the feature film The Fort was released as an album in January 2021.
+It won an award at the Berlin Indie Film Festival in March 2022 for ‘Best Original Score’.

 2021 also introduced a new collaboration partnership with RadioRay, a singer/songwriter who has notably played in Alan Davey‘s post-Hawkwind band The Psychedelic Warlords.
 This has led to two albums being released in 2021 and 2022 under the titles Masks and Underneath the Soul.